 You can create SAML users in Team Password Manager in two ways: manually or using LDAP.

 To manually create a SAML user go to "Users/Groups" in the top menu and then click on "New SAML User" using the button dropdown.
 Here's how a SAML user looks once is created, you'll notice the SAML label:

 If you already have a normal user and want to convert it to a SAML user you can do it with the "Convert to SAML User" button in the user's screen:

 LDAP users can be automatically converted to SAML users just changing a setting.
 In this case, they won't be able to authenticate using LDAP, only via SAML.
 You can still import or sync them using LDAP, but authentication will only be possible using SAML.
 This conversion is per LDAP server, so all the users of an LDAP server are either regular LDAP users or SAML users.

 To convert LDAP users to SAML users automatically we've added a new setting in the LDAP servers configuration: "Authentication":

 This field allows you to set how users for the LDAP server authenticate:

 - Using LDAP: this is the default.
-Users are provisinoned using LDAP import or LDAP sync and authenticate using LDAP.
+Users are provisioned using LDAP import or LDAP sync and authenticate using LDAP.

-- Using SAML: in this case users are provisinoned using LDAP import or LDAP sync and authenticate using SAML.
+- Using SAML: in this case users are provisioned using LDAP import or LDAP sync and authenticate using SAML.

 Users provisioned this way have both the LDAP and the SAML labels: